Anti-Russian sentiment: Canada

-In February 2022, a Russian Orthodox Church in Calgary was vandalized with red paint.
+In February 2022, a Russian Orthodox Church building in Calgary was vandalized with red paint.
 On 4 March 2022, a parish of the Russian Orthodox Church in Victoria, British Columbia was painted blood red by vandals, possibly in response to the 2022 Russian invasion of Ukraine.
 The next day, the colours of the Ukrainian flag were spray painted on the doors of a Vancouver Russian Community Centre.
 The Calgary Police Service announced in March they were investigating reports of anti-Russia hate speech and harassment on social media.

 In October 2022, numerous threats were made towards individuals affiliated with a Russian Orthodox Church in Calgary.
 Police stated, "As it is believed the church was targeted because of its Russian heritage, this incident has been deemed a hate-motivated crime".
 Around the same time Calgary police received several other reports related to threats and harassment of Russian Calgarians which they believe are related.
 An individual has been located and charged with multiple counts of hate-motivated criminal harassment.
 A representative of the Calgary police stated, "We would like to make it clear that hate-motivated crimes of any kind will not be tolerated in our city."

 United States

 After friendly relations from the United States' founding in 1776 to the mid-19th century, Americans' view of Russia gradually deteriorated by the 1880s because of pogroms as well as the monarchical system.
 Relations with the Russian Communist government had been highly hostile ever since the Bolshevik coup in 1917 and their subsequent crackdown on all opposition and the state-sponsored Red Terror.
-The United States recognized Soviet Russia only in 1933 under the Presidency of Franklin D. Roosevelt, and the countries were allies against Germany in World War II after the Soviet Union switched sides in 1941.
+The United States recognized the Soviet Union only in 1933 under the Presidency of Franklin D. Roosevelt, and the countries were allies against Germany in World War II.

-Relations quickly turned hostile again in 1945–1947, after the war ended, and remained so during the Cold War years, 1947–1989.
-The Soviet Union's aggressive and increasingly militaristic foreign policy that led to their takeover of Eastern Europe and establishment of a network of satellite states, known as the Soviet Bloc, as well as totalitarian rule at home that was accompanied by political repression and persecution of dissidents.
+Relations quickly turned hostile again in 1945–1947, after the war ended, and remained so during the Cold War years.
+The Soviet Union's aggressive and increasingly militaristic foreign policy led to their takeover of Eastern Europe and establishment of a network of satellite states, known as the Soviet Bloc, while totalitarian rule at home was accompanied by political repression and persecution of dissidents.
 However, Americans often conflated the terms "Russians" and "Communists"/"Soviets".
 To stop that in 1973 a group of Russian immigrants in the US founded the Congress of Russian Americans with the purpose of drawing a clear distinction between Russian national identity and Soviet ideology, and preventing the formation of anti-Russian sentiment on the basis of anti-communism.
-Members of the Congress see the conflation itself as Russophobic, believing "Russians were the first and foremost victim of Communism".
+Members of the congress see the conflation itself as Russophobic, believing that "Russians were the first and foremost victim of international Communism".